A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic chemistry is the study of the structure, properties, and reactions of organic compounds, which are compounds that contain carbon.
+Organic chemistry is the study of the structure, properties, and reactions of organic compounds, which are compounds containing carbon.
 Organic chemistry mechanisms are the detailed step-by-step pathways by which organic reactions occur.
 Understanding organic chemistry mechanisms is essential for predicting the products of organic reactions and for designing new synthetic methods.

 Basic Concepts